emilyb102/Date-Night-Question-Generator/README.md

-Inspiration for questions to ask your Significant Other next date night, the Date Night Question Generator!
+Conversation inspiration for your next date night!
 Generate random questions in 3 categories: gentle, goofy, and inspired.